 Creekside Doxie’s priority is breeding for excellent quality and not for quantity.
 Their puppies get due attention to temperament, health, conformation, and lots of love and care.
 They are ready to socialize in their forever homes with their new families and their friends.

 - Website: Creekside Doxies OH

 Doxiepaw Kennel is one of those smaller kennels that have few litters every year.
-They can give a lot of TLC to each puppy and ensure that each is healthy and of the highest quality.
+Because of their small size, they can give a lot of TLC to each puppy and ensure that each is healthy and of the highest quality.
 This kennel raises miniature long-haired Dachshund puppies in Garrettsville, Ohio, that have great personalities and excellent temperaments.
 The dogs are raised in the owner’s home and are personally handled by her from birth until the release day comes.

 This small home breeder is located in Northeastern Ohio, between Warren and Cleveland.
-Since there are a limited number of puppies each year, it would be good to check Doxiepaw Kennel’s website to check if any pup is available.
+Since there are a limited number of puppies each year, it would be good to check Doxiepaw Kennel’s website to check if puppies are available.
 Get in touch with Doxiepaw Kennel today using any of these communication channels:

 Doxiepaw Kennel Details

 - Email Address: firstname.lastname@example.org